 Some of the key factors to winning include being innovative and original.
 You have to be rigorous, but not nearly to the degree of professional science research.
 Being interesting is the name of the ISEF game.

 What does a winning ISEF project look like?
-Here's an excerpt from a profile of a 2019 winner:
+Here's an excerpt from the profile of the 2020 1st place winner:

 To show originality for the ISEF, you must tackle a problem that's interesting to the scientific community.
 Since few high school students have a good overview of the academic science literature, it's important for any student to have a professional academic scientist or engineer as their mentor.
 This will ensure that you work on a problem the field considers important.